Zero paid placements. No brand can pay to rank higher on Simscanner.

 4. [4] Taiwan Mobile (official), 4G/5G Prepaid Card (SIM Card/eSIM) tourist page, retrieved 30 May 2026.
 Foreign travellers must present a primary ID (foreign passport excluding Mainland China, Hong Kong and Macau, valid ARC or Entry/Exit Permit) and a secondary ID (valid ARC, Taiwan-issued driving licence, NHI card, visa or other identity document), both in original form.

 AI-assisted disclosure.
 This page was drafted with AI assistance and reviewed by the Simscanner editorial team.
 Every network, KYC, regulator, currency and region claim is cited above with its retrieval date.
-Brand plan pricing, coverage percentages and speeds are marked pending and are never invented.
+Brand plan pricing and coverage are sourced; per-brand scores and speeds are Simscanner modelled estimates.

 Related